TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 - HA Gateway to two separate peer VPN devices, each with its own IP Addresses
 - One Peer VPN Device that uses two separate IP Addresses
 - One Peer VPN Device that uses one IP Address

+If your Peer-side Gateway is HW-based having a 2nd Peer-side Gateway provides redundancy and failover on the Peer-side of the Connection ( REDUNDANCY_TYPE takes the value TWO_IPS_REDUNDANCY )